-COVID-19 has impacted businesses hugely this year in a variety of different ways, with one April report from the UK’s Office for National Statistics showing that 49.2% of adults in employment were now working from home.
-This astonishing shift has brought with it a huge increase in cyber threats, as employees must effectively assume the position of chief information security officer in their ‘home offices’.
-Today we take a look at what you can do to remain cyber resilient whilst working remotely…
+COVID-19 has impacted businesses hugely this year in a variety of different ways.
+Indeed, one April report from the UK’s Office for National Statistics made for very interesting reading.
+It showed that 49.2% of adults in employment were now working from home.
+This astonishing shift has brought with it a huge increase in cyber threats.
+Employees must now effectively assume the position of chief information security officer in their ‘home offices’.
+Today we take a look at some remote working tips to help you remain cyber resilient whilst working remotely…

-The fact that virtually half of the employed adults in the UK are successfully remote working pays testament to the level of digital transformation witnessed in recent years and the growth in connectivity, as household internet penetration in the UK is now at 96% – the highest it has ever been, up from 86% in 2015 (according to Statista.com).
+The fact that virtually half of the UK’s employed adults are successfully remote working is testament to digital transformation.
+In recent years this has accelerated greatly.
+The growth in connectivity has been astonishing, as household internet penetration in the UK is now at 96%.
+That is the highest it has ever been, up from 86% in 2015 (according to Statista.com).

-Anybody in a position that requires the use of a computer can now complete their various tasks from the comfort of their own home, but they can also do so in a cafe, restaurant, bar or their local branch of McDonald’s.
-Skype and Zoom are just two examples of online communication platforms that have replaced the standard board room meeting, with Reuters reporting a 70% increase in Skype users (according to Microsoft) back in March.
-Zoom users rose significantly too, but perhaps more significant is the fact that a total of 2,500 fake Zoom domains appeared on the web in May – coincidence?
+Anybody requiring the use of a computer can now complete their various tasks from the comfort of their own home.
+They can also do so in a cafe, restaurant, bar or even at their local branch of McDonald’s.
+Skype and Zoom are just two examples of online communication platforms that have replaced the standard board room meeting.
+Reuters reported a 70% increase in Skype users (according to Microsoft) back in March.
+Zoom users rose significantly too.
+Perhaps more significant though, is the fact that 2,500 fake Zoom domains appeared on the web in May – coincidence?